velas/VelasGod/README.md

 # Velas God

-This is client/server solution which obtain information from the velas node and sends it server.
+This is client/server solution which obtain information from the velas node and sends it to server (god).

 Use cases

 * Server collects all information and provide for AI/Admins
+* TODO: Server notifies node owners by telegram about problems
 * TODO: Server decides which node should process the incoming transaction